 Example - Support team decided to reduce chance of breach by changing system user account password.
 Biometrics seemed more secure.
 After successfully testing, production system update was carefully applied.
 Reports of lost access to data immediately followed.

-Days of believing one talks too much have long passed on teams supporting efforts with major impacts.
+Days of believing one talks too much have long passed on teams supporting effort with major impacts.
 Keep communication and remove barriers that prevent progression.
 Use alternate methods to ensure all members are contributing valuable information based on their unique skillsets.

 Use Explainers.
 The best way to ensure your goals are understood is to have individuals personalize their roles in supporting them.
-Make others interpretation of shared efforts standard.
+Make others interpretation of shared effort standard.
 Responsibility overlaps might encourage unforeseen team building along the way.
 Identify work dependencies early and allow teams to bring concerns forward.